noam87/noamswebsite/content/wiki-main/computers/elixir_resources.md

 |------------------------------------------|--------|
 | [Elixir RAM And The Template Of Doom](http://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html) | |
 | [Elixir and IO Lists, Part 1: Building Output Efficiently](https://www.bignerdranch.com/blog/elixir-and-io-lists-part-1-building-output-efficiently/) | |

+## Performance Tips

+Don't have processes the many other processes depend on.
+For example, a single-process cache that many others call to.
+This will be a bottleneck because you'll always have to wait for that process's turn from the scheduler.